 Cherries.
 Fresh, ripe and wonderful cherries.
 Sweet, succulent and gorgeous cherries; a love so strong that years ago I gave into this being not just cherry season but embracing that my fingertips will be stained crimson and my apron will be splattered as if Jackson Pollack was my sous chef season.
 It’s all good.
 I love them sweet, sour and bing.
 Their pits are the pits but that won’t stop me.

 Each year when fresh cherries flood the local markets I am determined to find new and wonderful ways to use them.
 In years past I’ve been lucky; this Cherry Ricotta Pie is amazing; a cherry version of the Sidecar Cocktail is not just tasty but gorgeous and my own yearly effort includes making maraschino cherries; eschewing the more plastic pink orbs from the grocery.
-I was itching to use a new ceramic loaf pan that I got for Mother’s Day (my kids now find gifts easy; photo props work every time!) and remembered that I had bookmarked this lovely cherry and nut cake from my friend Elle at Elle’s Kitchen.
-The transition from a cake to a loaf pan was easy enough and the results were fabulous.
+I was itching to use a new ceramic loaf pan that I got for Mother’s Day (my kids now find gifts easy; photo props work every time!), the transition from a cake to a loaf pan was easy enough and the results were fabulous.
 A pound cake that is dense and moist but not overly sweet that is filled with nuts and fruit; it’s already on my favorites list for seasons to come.

 I still recall vividly the trip to Washington, D.C. many years ago for the annual National Cherry Blossom Festival.
 The trees are gorgeous and their aroma fills the spring air with an intoxicating scent.
 That experience cultivated in planting a cherry tree upon our return to our home in North Carolina and I continued that tradition in the home I just sold.
 Sadly, that ‘cherry’ tree turned out to be a crab apple tree (a nursery mistake) but a girl can still dream and I’m hoping the next place will have the space to continue that tradition.
 The excitement of the first blossoms heralding spring is a memorable experience on its’ own but the abundance of fresh cherries during the summer become the real icing on the cake…or maybe I should say cherries in the pie!